Steffen9204/Sparta-sp_scICP-MS/README.md

 *<b>'te'</b> (transport efficiency) here can be for now <b>roughly estimated</b> (as absolute value; NOT as '%') and then <b>updated</b> after the result is there from e.g. three replicates in the code for analyte interpretation (and this code if aiming to investigate Au particles). <br>
 *<b>Run the whole code</b>.
 In case an <b>error</b> occurs, <b>adapt the user interaction fields</b> marked with '!!!'.<br>
 *To decide which <b>method</b> and <b>factor 'k'</b> should be chosen to estimate the transport efficiency, the <b>graphs</b> 'Plot all data and show PDT to choose the best PDT (Gaussian)' & '# Plot all data and show PDT to choose the best PDT (Poisson)' might help.
 Usually the <b>Gaussian method between µ+4-7SD is taken (!!!to estimate the transport efficiency!!!) in combination with the Particle number method</b> but might vary depending on your particle material used. <br>
+*If <b>dwell times < 2 ms</b> are used, a <b>peak integration</b> is applied for both methods to combine multiple detections within one particle event.
+*The ionic concentration, which is calculated assuming that all data below PDT are dissolved/ionic signals is calculated.
+The <b>mode of all data < PDT </b> and the slope & intercept lead to the final <b>ionic concentration (µg/L)</b>, which does NOT include the dilution factor, for each method. <br>
 *In the Notebooks <b>'Remove outliers [>µ+kSD from all particles] (high signals e.g. agglomerates) (Gaussian/Poisson)'</b> the <b>factor 'i'</b> might be <b>adapted</b> from default '3' to any higher number to become less sensitive and detect less outliers (in case your particles are detected as outliers, sometimes the case for high background elements (e.g. Si)' This can be monitored in the histogram graphs below. <br>
 *The <b>Particle Number Concentration (PNC)</b> shown here is calculated from <b>all events above PDT</b>. <br>
 *The below <b>histograms give an overview about background, particles (used for the following calculations) and outliers</b>; Adapt the above factor 'i' if you think that your particle populations are marked as outliers. <br>